microsoft/IoT-For-Beginners/2-farm/lessons/5-migrate-application-to-the-cloud/README.md

     This file will contain the following code:

     ```python
-    from typing import List
     import logging

     import azure.functions as func

-    def main(events: List[func.EventHubEvent]):
+    def main(event: func.EventHubEvent):
-        for event in events:
         logging.info('Python EventHub trigger processed an event: %s',
                     event.get_body().decode('utf-8'))
     ```

     The core of the trigger is the `main` function.
 It is this function that is called with the events from the IoT Hub.
-This function has a parameter called `events` that contains a list of `EventHubEvent`.
-Each event in this list is a message sent to IoT Hub, along with properties that are the same as the annotations you saw in the last lesson.
+This function has a parameter called `event` that contains an `EventHubEvent`.
+Every time a message is sent to IoT Hub, this function is called passing that message as the `event`, along with properties that are the same as the annotations you saw in the last lesson.

-    This trigger processes a list of events, rather than individual events.
-When you first run the trigger it wil process any unprocessed events on the IoT Hub (remember that messages are stored for a while so they are not lost if your application code is offline).
-After this it will generally process a list containing only one event, unless a lot of events are sent to the Hub in a short space of time.

-    The core of this function loops through the list and logs the events.
+    The core of this function logs the event.

 * `function.json` - this contains configuration for the trigger.
 The main configuration is in a section called `bindings`.
 A binding is the term for a connection between Azure Functions and other Azure services.
 This function has an input binding to an event hub - it connects to an event hub and receives data.